Memory-Centric Embodied Question Answering: Method

+The memory module has three mechanisms: storage, update, and retrieval.
+Storage and update are used to maintain the memory library, while retrieval is used to extract task-related memory information library for different modules.
+As shown in Figure~\ref{fig:framework}, when other modules (planner, stopping module, and answering module) are called, the first step is to retrieve required memory information and then make further inferences based on the information.

-The memory information is stored in dense vectors to facilitate efficient retrieval.
-We employ a unified encoder $e_c(\cdot)$ to extract multi-modal memory features $f_i=e_c(M_i)$.
-These feature vectors are then stored in a vector library $\mathcal{L}=\{L_i\}_{k=0}^{N_s}=\{<I_i,M_i,f_i>\}_{i=0}^{N_s}$, with each memory assigned a unique index $I_i$ for subsequent retrieval operations.
+\textbf{Storage.} The memory information is stored in dense vectors to facilitate efficient retrieval.
+We employ a unified encoder $e_c(\cdot)$ to extract multi-modal memory features $f_i=e_c(m_i)$.
+These feature vectors are then stored in a vector library $\mathcal{L}=\{L_i\}_{k=0}^{N_t}=\{<I_i,p_i,r_i,m_i,f_i>\}_{i=0}^{N_t}$ with each memory assigned a unique index $I_i$ for subsequent retrieval operations.
+In addition, once the agent completes a task, the memory accumulated in that scene is persistently stored in scene memory library $\mathcal{M}^s=\{\mathcal{M}_t\}^{N_s}_{t=0}$, where $N_s$ is the number of scenes.
+It serves as the initial memory repository for future tasks performed in the same environment.